 Did you know the Kazoo was Patented in 1923?McIntyre and Richardson began producing metal kazoos in 1916.
 McIntyre even received a patent for the kazoo in 1923.
 Samuel Whetzle was the key employee who later married the boss' daughter and took over the business in 1939.
 After running the plant for many years, Whetzle sold the company to a group of Buffalo investors.
 In 1985, the company was sold to Brimms Inc., a local family business run by the father & son team of Robert and David Berghash.
 In 2003, the Berghash owners deeded the Kazoo Gift Shop and Museum to the Claddagh Foundation, Inc. and handed the factory operation over to Suburban Adult Services, who use the original machines to continue to produce metal kazoos today.
 In the Fall of 2005, Claddagh transferred the museum to Suburban and sold the gift shop to two longtime Eden residents who continue to run the Kazoo Boutique Gift Shop today.

 Kazoo Boutique Gift Shop

 Come and Visit the Kazoo Boutique Gift Shop in Eden, NY.
 Overheard - I cant believe this quality exists in Eden, my sister has got to see the jewelry, clothes and purses.
-This rivals Delaware Ave. shops.
+This rivals Elmwood Ave. shops in Buffalo.